3 Green Smoothies That Are OK To Drink Every Day

 Healthy Green Smoothie Variations

-Not only are smoothies simple to make, but the recipe is also incredibly versatile and generally cheap to make.
-You can use any kind of dairy or plantbased milk or just water, and combine with your greens, high fibre fruit, nuts, and herbs to create your own unique recipes.
+Not only are green smoothies simple to make, but the base recipe is also incredibly versatile and generally cheap to make.
+You can use any kind of dairy or plantbased milk or just add water.
+Combine this with your favourite greens, plenty of high fibre fruit, nuts, and herbs to create your own unique recipes.
 Here's some liquid variations to try:

-No matter which version of milk you choose, adding greens smoothies to your meal plan each week is a fabulously delicious way to get more fibre, eat a little more plantbased, and consume a well-balanced meal.
-Experiment to find a few favourite recipes and then rotate the recipes each week to vary the nutritional intake and keep things interesting.
+No matter which version of milk you choose, adding greens smoothies to your meal plan each week is a fabulous and delicious way to get more fibre, eat a little more plantbased, and consume a well-balanced high protein meal.
+Experiment to find a few favourite recipes and then rotate those recipes each week to vary your nutritional intake and keep things interesting.

 While green smoothies are definitely densely nutritious, a diet consisting of only smoothies isn't healthful.
-In fact, it is very imbalanced.
-Meals need to be balanced with wholefood-based dietary fibre, lean proteins, and healthy fats from a variety of sources, and not just from fruits and vegetables.
+In fact, it can become very imbalanced.
+Healthy meals need to be balanced with wholefood-based ingredients and macros such as dietary fibre, lean proteins, and healthy fats from a variety of clean eating sources, and not just from fruits and vegetables.

 Food Sensitivities & Green Smoothies